 Windows saves the desktop icon layout when the user logs off, and the setting is read during logon.
 Recently I came across a case where the desktop icons rearrange to their default positions after a restart or logoff/logon cycle.
 This turned out to be a Permissions issue with a registry key, which kept Windows from writing to it.
-Are you experiencing the same problem in your Windows XP/2003/Vista/7/8/10 PC?
-If so, here is a solution that you can give it a go.
+Here are some fixes for this issue, applies to all versions of Windows including Windows 10.

 Recently more number of these cases have been reported; that the desktop icon position and folder views are not retained, is caused by a malware which modifies the following registry key:

 Start Regedit.exe and go to the above location.
-Double-click (default) and set its value data to %SystemRoot%\system32\windows.storage.dll.
+Double-click (default) and set its value data to:

 Repeat the same in the following registry path: